zetsin/register-demo/NewREADME.md

 # F1 - smava recruitment tasks for front-end developers

 Hello!
 We are very happy to see that you have reached this challenge!
-The task requires some creativity, we are giving you some description, which is very close to the stuff, that we are actually working in smava.
+The task requires some creativity, we are giving you some description, which is very close to the stuff we do at smava.

 Solutions need to be provided as a bunch of files.
 For this task you may want to use some build tools, so we are expecting source code from you but not the minified output because the **code quality** is also important for us.

-Also we want to see how you use **Unit tests**.
+Also, we want to see how you use **Unit tests**.
 So please include Unit tests where they are meaningful for you.

 We wish you best of luck and hope you will have a nice time while solving this task!